Decicus/Twitch-Subscriber-Area/README.md

 - Before installation, it's recommended to have a MySQL database ready with the information, as well as your Twitch developer application info (client ID + client secret).
 - Upload the files to your web server.
     - Make sure the web server user has the correct permissions to the 'includes/config.php' to create a config file (only necessary if you get an error saying "Cannot create config...").
-        - The folder it requires permission to, is the main directorys 'includes/config.php' file.
+        - The file it requires permissions to, is the main directory's 'includes/config.php' file.
     - Navigate to the directory you uploaded the files to.
 It should automatically redirect you to the install page.

 # Credits